-Requesting members will develop a wholistic community exit strategy at the end of this project by conducting exit meetings with project leaders.
-Since members have been having and will continue to have a long-term presence in this response, they will work closely with local faith-based organization, churches, and local communities to enhance sustainability after the project.
+Requesting members to develop a holistic community exit strategy at the end of this project by conducting exit meetings with project leaders.
+Since members have been having and will continue to have a long-term presence in this response, they will work closely with local faith-based organizations, churches, and local communities to enhance sustainability after the project.

 This Appeal focusses on both emergency relief and long-term livelihood support for IDPs in DRC.
-In DRC a smooth rehabilitation and credible exit strategy largely depends on the establishment of lasting peace in the areas of implementation as peace will help to bridge emergency relief activities to development.
+In DRC, a smooth rehabilitation and credible exit strategy largely depends on the establishment of lasting peace in the areas of implementation as peace will help to bridge emergency relief activities to development.

-For foods security activities: seed, tools and trainings on farming technics will be provided to beneficiaries to sustain foods security among the households affected by conflict.

-Christian Aid DRC will focus most of her activities in partners capacities building and monitoring to ensure that among partners we remain with technical expertise which will allow locals partners in the future to deal with internationals donors and manage project as required by donors.
+Related to foods security; seeds, tools and trainings on farming technics will be provided to beneficiaries to sustain foods security among the households affected by conflict able to access land.
+Christian Aid DRC will focus most of her activities in partners capacities building and monitoring to ensure that Christian Aid provides them with technical expertise which will strengthen local partners to deal with internationals donors and manage project as required by donors.

-LWF supports the local economy by creating access to services and market opportunities; engaging youth in skills development and labor-intensive public works; and contributing to economic and infrastructure development of refugee hosting districts.
-To strengthen local capacities for sustainability of project outcomes, HEKS/EPER strengthens community structures and collaborates closely with Isingiro District local government and DoP (as local partner).
-For example, HEKS/EPER since its official inception in Uganda has had presence in Southwestern Uganda and West Nile region settlements through its partners in the three pillars of the triple nexus (humanitarian development and peace) f.
-In 2020, HEKS/EPER increased its capacity and started a co-implementation with one of its national partners in West Nile region namely Community Empowerment for Rural Development - CEFORD, on a livelihoods and conflict transformation with its own funds.
-It established a mobile and responsive team of 09 staff with a sub-office in Yumbe, well established and equipped to respond to any emergency situations and needs across the refugee settlements in
+LWF supports the local economy by creating access to services and market opportunities; engaging young people in skills development and labor-intensive public works; and contributing to economic and infrastructure development of refugee hosting districts.

+To strengthen local capacities for sustainability of project outcomes, HEKS/EPER strengthens community structures and collaborates closely with Isingiro District local government and DoP (a local partner).

+HEKS/EPER since its official inception in Uganda has had presence in Southwestern Uganda and West Nile region settlements through its local partners in the three pillars of the triple nexus (humanitarian development and peace).
+In 2020, HEKS/EPER increased its capacity and started a co-implementation with one of its national partners in West Nile region namely Community Empowerment for Rural Development - CEFORD, on a livelihoods and conflict transformation project with HEKS/EPER own funds.
+It established a mobile and responsive team of 09 staff with a sub-office in Yumbe, which is well established and equipped to respond to any emergency situations and needs across the refugee settlements.